 This can help you & your business tax-wise because you’ll subtract the amount you spent from the total amount of income you brought in.
 What’s left is what you get taxed on.

 First, are you going to depreciate it?
-The general wisdom would be that you have to depreciate something like a computer (and most taxer filers will assume this unless you specify otherwise), however, there are special elections you can make that would allow you to deduct more this year (which would then decrease your tax bill by more).
+The general wisdom would be that you have to depreciate something like a computer (and most taxer filers will assume this unless you specify otherwise), however, there are special elections you can make that would allow you to deduct more this year (which would then reduce this year’s tax bill by more).

 Second, we go back to the whole tax rate thing again… Say your extra $2,000 expense happens when you’re in the 35% tax rate.
 By spending the extra $2,000 now, you will avoid paying the $700 in taxes you’d owe if you hadn’t made extra purchases.

-On the other hand, this last-minute tax tip can also rate as extremely effective.
-And that’s because things like retirement contributions and gifts to charities can majorly affect your tax bill in a good way, and much closer to the 1:1 rate.
+What about other types of business expenses?
+This is where you can find some really effective tax savings, because things like retirement contributions and gifts to charities can be deducted at closer to the one-to-one one rate.
 Make sure you get professional help from someone who takes your WHOLE tax situation into account (business & personal) when you consider these options, because it’s actually possible to make retirement contributions and give to charity and still NOT get to deduct anything.
 It all depends on thresholds and how much you contributed & gave as well as if you’re personal taking standard deductions, itemize, etc.

 Over to you–